Trump threatens government shutdown, blames Democrats

 After Trump's attack Wednesday, Democratic leadership hit back.

-House Minority Leader Nancy Pelosi, D-Calif., tweeted that Trump “is the only person talking about a government shutdown.”
+House Minority Leader Nancy Pelosi of California tweeted that Trump “is the only person talking about a government shutdown.”

-Trump's remarks Wednesday echoed his rhetoric on the campaign trail, which routinely suggested that immigrants were dangerous to the physical safety of Americans.
+Trump's remarks Wednesday echoed his rhetoric on the campaign trail, when he routinely suggested that immigrants were dangerous to the physical safety of Americans.